marcelopalacioabreu/b00m-h3adsh0t/README.md

 ---

-## Aimbot General &#x1F537;
+## B00m-h3adsh0t!
+Aimbot General &#x1F537;
-* Computer game bot used in first-person shooting (FPS) games that takes data from game and uses data to **shoot at the heads of energy targets
+* Computer game bot used in first-person shooting (FPS) games
+* Uses game data to shoot at the heads of energy targets
-* In FPS games the player need to constantly **move, think, strategize, and shoot enemies all at once** - with b00m-h3adsh0t!, this problem is solved automatically
+* Game shooters need to constantly move, think, strategize, and shoot enemies all at once
 * Ex: *“Turn off the aimbot you noob K/D ratio hacker!"*